Lego Marvel Super Heroes 2

-Lego Marvel Super Heroes 2 is a Lego-themed action-adventure video game developed by Traveller's Tales and published by Warner Bros.
-Interactive Entertainment for Nintendo Switch, PlayStation 4, Windows, and Xbox One on 14 November 2017 and by Feral Interactive for macOS on 2 August 2018.
+Lego Marvel Super Heroes 2 is a 2017 Lego-themed action-adventure video game developed by Traveller's Tales and published by Warner Bros.
+Interactive Entertainment for Nintendo Switch, PlayStation 4, Windows, and Xbox One, and published by Feral Interactive for macOS.
 It is the sequel to 2013's Lego Marvel Super Heroes and the third installment of the Lego Marvel franchise.

 With the core gameplay following the same style of past Lego titles, the game features the ability to manipulate time and a four-player competitive Super Hero battle mode.
 Lego Marvel Super Heroes 2s storyline centers around superheroes from different eras and realities of the Marvel Universe as they fight against the time-travelling villain Kang the Conqueror in a battle across space and time.

 Gameplay

 Lego Marvel Super Heroes 2 is an action-adventure game played from a third-person perspective.
-The game features a similar gameplay to its predecessors and other Lego video games, alternating between various action-adventure sequences and puzzle-solving scenarios.
+The game features similar gameplay to its predecessors and other Lego video games, alternating between various action-adventure sequences and puzzle-solving scenarios.
 The game also introduces a new four-player competitive Super Hero battle mode, allowing players to fight each other cooperatively in battle arenas.

 Characters

 Much like the two previous Lego Marvel games, the players are able to take control of a roster of iconic characters from the Marvel Universe, each with their own unique abilities.
 For example, Star-Lord is capable of flight, Black Panther can activate claw switches, and Spider-Man can swing on his webs, crawl on walls, and use his spider-sense to detect hidden objects.
 The game also features characters from different time periods and realities over the Marvel Universe, which includes Spider-Gwen, Spider-Man 2099, Spider-Man Noir, King Arthur, Merlin, a cowboy version of Captain America, a troll counterpart of Hulk, and many others.
 In addition, the game also features variations of sundry characters, like Iron Duck (Howard the Duck wearing Iron Man's armor) and Carnom (a fusion of the Venom symbiote and the Carnage symbiote that is exclusive to the game while loosely based on Toxin).

 While some characters are based on the comic books, others have their visuals taken from the Marvel Cinematic Universe, such as the Guardians of the Galaxy, Doctor Strange, and Ant-Man.
-Using the ability to manipulate time, the players can change the look and abilities of certain characters.
-For instance, they can take Baby Groot and move time forward for him to become his adult version, and Spider-Man can go both ways with his Noir and 2099 counterparts.
+Players can change the look and abilities of certain characters.
+For instance, they can take Baby Groot and change him to his adult version, and Spider-Man can go change to his Noir and 2099 counterparts.